 A feed reader is software that allows you to subscribe to a feed, checks with the feed’s Web site for new items on a regular basis, and then allows you to view those new items.
-Feed readers are now built into a number of web browsers, including Internet Explorer 7, Firefox 2.0 (where they are called Live Bookmarks), Netscape 9, Opera 9, and Safari 3.0 (now available as a Beta for Windows, too), among others.
-Microsoft Outlook 2007 also has a built-in feed reader.
-Free readers are also available from Google and other sources.
+Feed readers are built into a number of web browsers, email clients and other sources.
 There are a number of resources out there to help you learn more about news feeds and how to find a feed reader.
 Try doing a search online for “feed reader,” “news reader,” “rss reader,” or “news aggregator.”
 There are many free feed readers available, but there are some that may be purchased as well.

 How do I subscribe to a feed?

 The standard logo indicating an available feed is displayed at right.
 This icon may appear in your browser in the bar where you type in your web address or in your bookmarks bar.
 Clicking on this logo will generally then show you a dropdown of which feeds are available on that page: clicking on the name of that feed will allow you to subscribe.
 If you do not see a logo in your browser, you may be able to subscribe by clicking on a link on the page with the feed logo next to it, like this:

 If clicking on that link does not bring up a message asking if you want to subscribe, your browser may not support news feeds, and the content on the page may not look like a web page at all, due to the special formatting used to create a news feed.
 If that is the case, if you have a non-browser feed reader, you can copy the link to that news feed and paste it into the appropriate location in your feed reader where it asks you to add a new feed.

 How do I read items in my feed?